How To Book JILL SCOTT For Your Event!

 Shortly thereafter, a friend helped her in joining a local theater troop.
 After some hard work, she earned a spot on the Canadian cast of Rent, began to do poetry readings and befriended some big names in the Philly artistic community, included DJ Jazzy Jeff.
 It was here that Scott's musical career took off.

-Amazingly, she made 52 songs for her debut album and had a lot of trouble trimming it down.
+Amazingly, Jill Scott made 52 songs for her debut album and had a lot of trouble trimming it down.
 Finally, after much deliberation, "Who Is Jill Scott?
 Words & Sounds, Vol. I" was released in 2000.
 It featured music that was youthful enough for the younger generation and soulful enough

 for those above 40.